sassoftware/sas-container-recipes/docs/wiki/Validating.md

 After you run the command, delete the sas-viya-programming pod.
 Removing the pod forces the creation of a new sas-viya-programming pod.
 The new pod will provide additional information about the pod start, which can be reviewed by using the kubectl logs command.

-## Log On to Your Version of SAS Studio
+## Sign In to Your Version of SAS Studio

-Log on to SAS Studio to ensure that your default version of SAS Studio has been deployed correctly and is working.
+Sign in to SAS Studio to ensure that your default version of SAS Studio has been deployed correctly and is working.

 The version of SAS Studio that you are using depends on which type of deployment that you performed:

 - If you deployed a programming-only environment, then your environment contains SAS Studio 4.4.
 - If you deployed a full environment, then your environment contains both SAS Studio 4.4 and SAS Studio 5.1.
-By default, you will log into SAS Studio 5.1.
+By default, you will sign into SAS Studio 5.1.

 1. Open SAS Studio from a URL with one of the following formats: